Yuri Lowenthal: Early life and education

-Lowenthal was born in Alliance, Ohio and raised in Nashville, Tennessee, later moving to Northern Virginia.
+Yuri Lowenthal was born in Alliance, Ohio on March 5, 1971 but raised in Nashville, Tennessee, later moving to Northern Virginia.
 His father worked for the United States Agency for International Development and he spent two years in Niger in Africa.
 He did not do much acting until the end of high school when he tried out for drama class in his senior year, but it was enough to get him interested in acting.
 His early exposure to anime was from shows such as Speed Racer, Star Blazers, and Battle of the Planets.

 At The College of William & Mary in Williamsburg, Virginia, he took classes in theatre but majored in East Asian studies where in his third year, he studied abroad in Osaka, Japan.
 He also participated in the school's gymnastics program and ROTC.
 After graduating in 1993, he joined the Japan Exchange and Teaching Programme (JET) where he served as a Coordinator of International Relations, helping out foreign English teachers in Shiga Prefecture.
 While at JET, he continued to participate in theatre and acting.
 After two years there, he still wanted to try acting full-time, and moved to New York City and participated in theatre in shows that were off-off-Broadway.
 He spent six years in New York doing theatre and indie films.